 Communication at Board Meetings

-Any individual or group desiring to be included on the agenda for the purpose of addressing the board must sign in prior to the beginning of the meeting.
-Visitors wishing to comment must provide name, address and the agenda item on which they will speak.
+Any individual or group who would like to address the Board of Education regarding an agenda item must sign up prior to the beginning of the meeting.
+Visitors wishing to comment must provide their name, address and the agenda item on which they will speak.
+(Addresses are not shared publicly and are used to determine residency.)
 The board reserves the right to limit the number of and speaking time of spokespersons appearing before the board.